-(c) Staff Interpreter.
-Pursuant to 28 U.S.C. § 1827(c), the Court employs a staff interpreter in both Sacramento and Fresno, who is responsible for securing the services of qualified interpreters.
-The staff interpreter can be reached through the Clerk.
+(b) Staff Interpreter.
+Pursuant to 28 U.S.C. § 1827(c), the Court employs a staff court interpreter in both Sacramento and Fresno, who is responsible for securing the services of qualified interpreters.

-(d) Sanctions.
-Unjustified failure to notify the staff court interpreters of the need for an interpreter or of a cancelled or rescheduled hearing may result in sanctions, including an order directing counsel for the party, or counsel calling a witness, requiring the interpreter to pay the cost of interpreter services.
+(e) Sanctions.
+Unjustified failure to timely notify the staff court interpreters of the need for an interpreter or of a cancelled or rescheduled hearing may result in sanctions, including an order to pay the cost of interpreter services

 INTERPRETER/HEARING IMPAIRED SYSTEMS